-COVID-19 is not expected to have a significant impact on the Authority's loan programs.
+COVID-19 is not expected to have a significant impact on the Authority's loan collections.
 Higher Education borrowers have included their debt service in their budgets and have made sure funds will be available for payment.
 Loans are secured by a pledge of revenues and are further secured by unrestricted state appropriations.
-QZAB and QSCB loans are secured solely by the payments made by the borrowers, including amounts collected from unobligated state-shared taxes in the event of non-payment by the local governments, the full faith and credit and unlimited taxing power of the local government, and by certain funds held under the Qualified School Construction Bond Resolution and Qualified Zone Academy Bond Resolution.
+QSCB loans are secured solely by the payments made by the borrowers, including amounts collected from unobligated state-shared taxes in the event of non-payment by the local governments, the full faith and credit and unlimited taxing power of the local government, and by certain funds held under the Qualified School Construction Bond Resolution.
 Therefore, sufficient funds are available to meet debt service requirements on the bonds in the event of a loan default.
 Moreover, the Comptroller's Office has taken safety measures to control the spread of the virus among staff including teleworking opportunities, enhanced cleaning and disinfecting of office spaces, electronic meetings, and social distancing.